 What is it with me and shoes?
-So far in this little blog of mine I have showed to “Top 10 cats in shoes” and then it was “top 10 dogs in shoes” Maybe I have a secret love of shoes!
+So far in this little blog of mine I have shown you “Top 10 cats in shoes” and then it was “top 10 dogs in shoes” Maybe I have a secret love of shoes!
 Or maybe I just find animals wearing shoes very funny.
-Well, lets find out if it is the latter as I bring you…
+Well, let us find out if it is the latter as I bring you…

 10 – “Just because I am free-range doesn’t mean I like walking in the mud!”

 The symbolism of Shoes: In Biblical times a sandal was given as a sign of an oath.

 9 – “Do these boots make my tail look big?!?”

 The symbolism of Shoes: Shoe dreams deal with walking certain paths in our lives.
 If you are wearing tight Shoes, the road you are travelling is hard, and much sorrow is involved.
 Comfortable Shoes indicate you are in a good place in your life and success is around the corner.
 Buying Shoes indicates you still have quite a distance to travel until you reach your goals.
 Dirty, worn-down Shoes encourage us to examine our spiritual walk or ask us to take a walk of faith.